Scottish Rite Cathedral (Galveston, Texas)

-Scottish Rite Cathedral is a historic Scottish Rite Masonic building at 2128 Church Street in Galveston, Texas.
+The Scottish Rite Cathedral is a historic Scottish Rite Masonic building located at 2128 Church Street in Galveston, Texas.
+It was built in 1928 and added to the National Register of Historic Places in 1984.

 History

-The Scottish Rite Masons previously occupied Harmony Hall, a building designed by Nicholas J. Clayton for the Harmony Club.
-The Masons lost this building to a fire in 1928.
-The Masons hired the firm of Alfred C. Finn, who assigned H. Jordan MacKenzie to this commission.
-This art deco building clad in brick and stone faced its loggia toward Church Street and made window placements to suggest the internal arrangement of the building.
-The building is decorated with copper doors and stone relief sculptures.
+The Scottish Rite Masons previously occupied Harmony Hall, a building designed by noted architect Nicholas J. Clayton for the Harmony Club.
+Harmony Hall was destroyed by fire in 1928, prompting the Masons to commission a new structure.

+The firm of Alfred C. Finn was selected for the project, with H. Jordan MacKenzie serving as the lead designer.
+The resulting building is an example of Art Deco architecture, clad in brick and stone, with a prominent loggia facing Church Street.
+Window placements were arranged to reflect the internal layout of the building.
+Decorative elements include copper doors and stone relief sculptures, adding to its architectural significance.

-It was built in 1928 and added to the National Register of Historic Places in 1984.
+The cathedral has served as a meeting place for Scottish Rite Masons for nearly a century and remains a notable landmark in Galveston’s historic downtown district.